firehose-dataset/downloader/README.md

 ### Contact

-If you have any question about the dataset, please contact Hexiang Hu (hexiang.frank.hu@gmail.com)
+If you have any question about the dataset (troubles in downloading the data), please contact Hexiang Hu (hexiang.frank.hu@gmail.com).